ChristophBe/migration-tool/docs/cli/migration-tool_add.md

 ### Options

 ```
+  -d, --description string   Description of the step
   -h, --help                 help for add
 ```

 ### Options inherited from parent commands